 - a.
 To provide a mechanism by which guidance and advice can be given within the department without a formal written evaluation and without the procedure becoming part of the personnel file. - b.
-To include the second-year faculty member in an open dialogue with the department members about his/her role in the department and to clarify the department's and the faculty member's expectations.
-To help to prepare the second-year faculty member for the third-year evaluation.
+To include the second-year faculty member ("the reviewee") in an open dialogue with the department members about his/her role in the department and to clarify the department's and the faculty member's expectations.
+To help to prepare the reviewee for the third-year evaluation.
+[Approved by the Board of Trustees, October 2017]